-As shown in Table 1, at 31st March there were outstanding loans to third parties of £m.
+As shown in Table 1, at 31st March there were outstanding loans to third parties of £48.4m.
 Such loans, by their nature, do carry a degree of risk.
 However, all are secured according to the terms of the individual loan agreement.

-Of the £m total exposure to credit risk £m is past its due date for payment.
+Of the £102.6m total exposure to credit risk £1.6m is past its due date for payment.
+The past due, but not impaired, amount can be analysed by age as follows: